Ryan Coisson: Building Wealth and Managing Risk

 48:22.82 – Ryan Coisson

-On a daily basis.
-You know I I have sort of a routine of I may spend 30 minutes to an hour throughout the day cumulatively.
-Ah, for my trading.
+But on a daily basis.
+I have sort of a routine of I may spend 30 minutes to an hour throughout the day cumulatively.
+For my trading.
 Sometimes it’s less rare to be remote.
-I spend a lot of time writing now reading what you know I’m working on.
+I spend a lot of time writing now reading what I’m working on.
 Sort of getting a bit reinvigorated into being in sort of the publishing information business which I kind of had stepped back from after we got out of our ecommerce businesses.
-Um, but yeah I mean it varies you know and I think one of them.
+But yeah, I mean it varies and I think one of the pros and cons of being an entrepreneur that has that flexibility.

-Pros and cons of being an entrepreneur that has that flexibility and maybe you don’t have the absolute necessity to be driving.
-Hard is giving yourself a little bit of grace and empathy to kind of wander a bit and figure it out more slowly than you know.
-Wondering What’s wrong with you or oh like I’m I’m sad today like I shouldn’t be ever sad like oh that’s not the case right?
-That’s okay to kind of be sad or hang out and you know I’ve long gone from the days of like oh I used to feel bad if I was like watching a movie during the day because quote unquote should be working.
+And maybe you don’t have the absolute necessity to be driving hard is giving yourself a little bit of grace and empathy, to kind of wander a bit and figure it out more slowly than wondering what’s wrong with you or like, I’m sad today like, I shouldn’t be ever sad like, that’s not the case right?
+That’s okay to kind of be sad or hang out and I’ve long gone from the days of like, I used to feel bad if I was like watching a movie during the day because quote unquote should be working.

-According to who you know and and I think everybody has different goals and there’s nothing wrong with people being hard driven to to success and at a different stage in my life I was and and maybe I’ll be back to that at some stage but at the moment I’m kind of more at ah, a slower pace of quote unquote like living that.
-Somewhat semi-retired life of um, still working but not working as nearly aggressively as I was in the past.
+According to who you know and I think everybody has different goals and there’s nothing wrong with people being hard driven to to success and at a different stage in my life.
+I was and maybe I’ll be back to that at some stage but at the moment I’m kind of more at a slower pace of quote unquote like living that.
+Somewhat semi-retired life of still working, but not working as nearly aggressively as I was in the past.

 50:07.64 – Brian David Crane

-And you had said at one point I think in a mastermind that you and I were in that you were also consciously cultivating friendships outside of the entrepreneur entrepreneur space right? like yeah trying to get away from ah other business owners.
+And you had said at one point, I think in a mastermind that you and I were also consciously cultivating friendships outside of the entrepreneur space right?
+Yeah trying to get away from other business owners.

 50:20.88 – Ryan Coisson